Malkavianson/vampireapi/README.md

 yarn dev
 ```

-To be able to work with the database you must create an .env file and add a connection url to your local Postgres with the DATABASE_URL key.
+To be able to work with the database you must create an .env file and add a connection url string with the DATABASE_URL key.
 Example:

 ```